Hamiltonian of polymatrix zero-sum games: Preliminaries

 \subsection{Follow the Regularized Leader}

-Let $\pspace{M}$ be the set of strongly convex and ($L$-)smooth functions on a smooth manifold $M$.
+Let $\pspace{M}$ ($\subset C^\infty(M,\R)$) be the set of strongly convex and $L$-smooth functions on a convex subset $M$ of Euclidean space.
 Given initial payoff vectors $\yy{i}(0)\in\R^{\abs{A_i}}$, the agents in $\sgame$ update their strategies by \footnote{ In this paper, we focus on games of $\sgame$.
 However, the discussion in this subsection is generically applicable to $\game$, not only to $\sgame$. }

-where $\langle \cdot \rangle$ is the Euclidean inner product, and $\hreg{i}\in\pspace{\sspace^{N_i}}$ are regularizer functions.
+where $\inner{\cdot}{\cdot}$ is the Euclidean inner product, and $\hreg{i}\in\pspace{\sspace^{N_i}}$ are regularizer functions.
 This learning rule is known as the Follow-the-Regularized-Leader dynamics \cite{mertikopoulos2018cycles}.
 For the function $\hdual{i}:\R^{\abs{A_i}}\to\R$, which is the convex conjugate of $\hreg{i}$,

 it is known \cite{shalev2012online} that the right-hand side of \eref{eq:xftrl} can be expressed as the gradient of $\hdual{i}$:

 To summarize, the FTRL dynamics is a dynamical system consisting of the following three components: \begin{itemize} \item Setup of game: $\sgame = (\agents, \actions, \payoffs, \sigma)$ \item Regularizers: a set of $\hreg{i}\in\pspace{\sspace^{N_i}}$ or their dual $\hdual{i}$ \item Learning rule: Equation (\ref{eq:xftrl}) or its dual (\ref{eq:xftrl-dual}), with (\ref{eq:yftrl}) \end{itemize} In particular, it is noted that this dynamical system is characterized by the choice of payoff matrices $\set{\payoffmat{ij}}_{i,j\in\agents}$ (the ``rule'' of a game) and the choice of ``potential functions'' $\hreg{i}$ (or $\hdual{i}$).